Mungar: Geography

 Mungar is 256 km north of the state capital Brisbane and 19.7 km south west of the regional centre of Maryborough.

-The Mungar Junction to Monto Branch Railway branches from the North Coast railway line at Mungar.
+The locality is bounded to the east by the Mary River.

+Mungar Road traverses the locality from north to south.

+The North Coast railway line enters the locality from the south (Antigua) and exits to the north (Grahams Creek).
+It is west of Mungar Road.
+The locality is served by the Mungar railway station (25.6033°S 152.5940°E).

 History

 Mary River Saw Mill Provisional School opened on 9 July 1875.
-On 24 Sep 1877 it was renamed Mungar State School.
+On 24 September 1877, it was renamed Mungar State School.